In Jan-May 2026, I will be teaching CS7260: Post-Quantum Cryptography.

 The course will cover the exciting impact on cryptography created by the advent of quantum computers.
 Quantum computers, which harness the power of quantum mechanics, have demonstrated surprising power over classical computers -- in particular, a famous algorithm by Shor demonstrates that most of modern cryptography, believed to be secure against classical computers, is completely insecure against quantum computers.
 Moreover, significant progress has been made in recent times to develop quantum computers, so it is an urgent need to base cryptography on problems that remain hard against quantum attackers.
 The field of post-quantum cryptography was born to fill this very gap.

 In this course, we will study the mathematical foundations of post-quantum cryptography.
 This is an exciting emerging area with many many more questions than answers.
 We will study how to build cryptography from the hardness of problems in lattices, codes, multivariate quadratics and isogenies which are believed to withstand quantum attacks.
-We will pay particular attention to the cryptographic schemes that underlie the finalists of the
+We will pay particular attention to the cryptographic schemes that underlie the finalists of the NIST PQC competition.
+We will study the evidence we have for the hardness of these problems, and the properties of these mathematical structures that lend themselves to crypto design.
+We will NOT get into quantum computing at all.

 Administrative Information

 Lectures are Thursdays 2:00- 3:15 pm and Fridays, 3:30-4:45 pm.
+Venue: CSB 34.

 Pre-requisites.

-not a pre-requisite for this course though it is helpful if you have studied it.
+The course CS 6111 (Foundations of Cryptography) is not a pre-requisite for this course though it is helpful if you have studied it.
 This course requires mathematical maturity, in particular comfortable working knowledge of linear algebra and probability.
 The course will be entirely mathematical in nature and the material could be considered challenging, so please only sign up if you are really excited by puzzles and cryptography.

 Requirements.